asherdale/PhoneDown-iOS/README.md

 # PhoneDown-iOS

-Phone usage is taking over our lives, fragmenting our attention and constantly distracting us.
-By using this app, you can motivate yourself to live in the present, be productive, and stay focused.
+In this day and age, phone usage constantly distracts us and fragments our attention.
+By using this app, users can motivate themselves to live in the present, be productive, and stay focused.

 Won 1st place at Shrewsbury Hackathon 2017.